AntonTheDev/FlightAnimator/README.md

 ##Sequence

-Chaining animations together in FlightAnimator is very easy, and allows you to trigger another animation based on the time progress, or the value progress of an animation.

-You can nest a trigger on a parent animation at a specified progress, and trigger which will trigger accordingly, and can be applied to the view being animated, or any other view define.
+Chaining animations together in FlightAnimator is very easy, and allows for triggering another animation based on the time progress, or the value progress of an animation.
+Nest a trigger on a parent animation at a specified progress, and trigger which will perform the animation enclosed in the created block accordingly.
+These can be applied to the view being animated, or any other view defined in the heirarchy.

-Let's look at how we can nest some animations using time and value based progress triggers.
+Let's look at how to nest some animations using time and value based progress triggers.

 ####Time Progress Trigger

-A time based trigger will apply the next animation based on the the progressed time of the overall parent animation.
+A time based trigger will apply the next animation based on the progressed time of the overall parent animation.
 Below is an examples that will trigger the second animation at the halfway point in time of the parent animation by calling `triggerAtTimeProgress(...)`

 ```
 view.animate { (animator) in